Flutter-Tech/fsc-docs-site/how/readable-source.md

 12. operational run-books and deployment guides
 13. operational post-mortem and learnings

 This list will not be complete or indeed many points may not be relevant for your circumstances.
-The important point to understand is that doing this stage well involves more than simply sharing access to an application's primary source code.
+The important point to understand is that doing this stage well involves more than simply sharing access to an capability's primary application source code.
 That is a good start, but not enough.

 Within Flutter the scope of the inner source is sharing across the entire group: so access to your work should be possible across all the engineers in all divisions: International, US, UK&I and Australia.